Advertising on social media

 Retargeting

-Retargeting allows you to reach your website visitors with your social ads after they leave your website.
+Retargeting allows you to reach your website visitors with your social ads after they visit your website (subject to device tracking settings) or engage with content on your social page.
 If you’re using a pixel or insights tag, make sure you’re using the capability effectively.
-This means:
+This means you should:

 • align your creative with the page that it leads to, where possible

-• make it easy for people to take the action you want them to take
+• make it easy and intuitive for people to take the action you want them to take

-• cap how many times people see your ad so they don’t get fatigued
+• use frequency caps to limit how many times people see your ad to avoid fatigue

 • rotate your creative to avoid ad fatigue